-- 1. Open the setup by pressing Ctrl-A. - 2.
+- 1. Open the setup by pressing Ctrl A. - 2.
 Select Disk Utilities.
 The connected hardware components are now displayed.
 Make note of the SCSI ID of your USB flash drive or DVD drive. - 3.
-Exit the menu with Esc. - 4.
-Open Configure Adapter Settings.
-Under Additional Options, select Boot Device Options and press Enter.

-- 5. Enter the ID of the USB flash drive or DVD drive and press Enter again. - 6.
+Exit the menu with Esc . - Open Configure Adapter Settings.
+Under Additional Options, select Boot Device Options and press Enter . - 5.
+Enter the ID of the USB flash drive or DVD drive and press Enter again. - 6.
 Press Esc twice to return to the start screen of the SCSI BIOS. - 7.
 Exit this screen and confirm with Yes to boot the computer.

-Regardless of what language and keyboard layout your final installation will be using, most BIOS configurations use the US keyboard layout as shown in the following figure:
+Regardless of what language and keyboard layout the installed system will be using, most BIOS configurations use the US keyboard layout as shown below.